 Pillar 4: Core Stability as Your Foundation

-Pillar 5: Breathing for Stability
+Pillar 5: Breathing to Keep Effort Controlled

-Find Your Ideal Yoga Approach for Hypermobile Joints
+Find Your Stability Focus for Hypermobile Joints

 Yoga for Joint Stability: Poses That Build Control